marine-raimbault/JavaBootcamp/README.md

 ## Getting Started
-Welcome here !
+Welcome here! 😊

-This is the code for my video: [Java Bootcamp in 12 Minutes](https://youtu.be/xIPODmdMp-8);
+This is the code for my video: [Java Bootcamp Express 🚀: Learn Java in 12 Minutes!](https://youtu.be/xIPODmdMp-8);

-It contains my summary of a 2 week intensive java bootcamp (MATSE Java Blockkurs)
+It contains my summary of a 2-week intensive Java bootcamp (MATSE Java Blockkurs) 🚀📚

-Many of the functions are currently commented out.
-In most IDEs, you can quickly uncomment multiple lines of code by using the keyboard shortcut Ctrl + Shift + forward slash (/).
+*Many of the functions are currently commented out.
+In most IDEs, you can quickly uncomment multiple lines of code by using the keyboard shortcut Ctrl + Shift + forward slash (/). 🧑‍💻*

-Enjoy !
+Enjoy! 🎉👍

 # Index:
 - 0- Hello World